-Race & Corporate Power will explore the financial, operational and strategic commitments firms have made to combat the systematic challenges facing the Black community.
-Whether through philanthropic giving to elevate Black issues, intentional diversification of corporate boards, or doubling down on investments in diversity, equity and inclusion efforts, corporations are flexing their muscle to support Black Americans.
+Race & Corporate Power explored the financial, operational, and strategic commitments firms have made to combat the systematic challenges facing the Black community.
+Whether through philanthropic giving to elevate Black issues, intentional diversification of corporate boards, or doubling down on investments in diversity, equity, and inclusion efforts, corporations are flexing their muscle to support Black Americans.
 But will it be enough to move the needle?

 Erika H. James, Dean, The Wharton School

 Dean James began her tenure at Wharton July 1, 2020 and in doing so became the first-ever woman and African American to lead the country’s oldest collegiate school of business.
 Prior to Wharton, she was dean of Goizueta Business School at Emory University.
 Throughout Dean James’ award-winning career as a researcher and instructor she has investigated issues of diversity, leadership and crisis management.
 She is the author of numerous journal articles, co-author of the book, “Leading Under Pressure: From Surviving to Thriving Before, During, and After a Crisis” and was named one of the “Top 10 Women of Power in Education” by Black Enterprise magazine.

 Katherina Rosqueta, WG’01, Founding Executive Director, Center for High Impact Philanthropy

 Katherina ‘Kat’ M. Rosqueta is the founding executive director of the Center for High Impact Philanthropy.
 Founded as a collaboration between the University of Pennsylvania’s School of Social Policy & Practice and alumni of the Wharton School, the Center for High Impact Philanthropy is the premier source of knowledge and education to help donors around the world do more good.